Cesar-Segura/Device-Tree-Runtime-Configuration/README.md

 # Device-Tree-Runtime-Configuration

 This repository contains code for a device tree runtime parser.
-The primary API that is used to parse the tree can be found in /fdt_lib/fdt_lib_tools.h

 Primary APIs:
 - fdt_lib_header.h: Interface for parsing the header of the device tree